JeloydD/RC-Helicopter-107g-Leap/README.md

 This project demonstrates a complete end-to-end gesture-controlled flight system using affordable hardware and open-source software.
-While \*\*software compatibility and electronic circuitry posed significant challenges\*\*, overcoming them resulted in a stable and intuitive gesture-based RC control platform.
+While software compatibility and electronic circuitry posed significant challenges, overcoming them resulted in a stable and intuitive gesture-based RC control platform.